What Is the MIT Professional Education Product Management Program?

 To understand whether or not these CEUs may be applied toward professional certification, licensing requirements, or other required training or continuing education hours, please consult your training department or licensing authority directly.

-product engineering, innovation, or marketing.
+- Directors and senior managers responsible for product management, product engineering, innovation, or marketing.

-who need a clear roadmap to launch and manage their projects effectively.
+- Owners or CEOs of tech startups who need a clear roadmap to launch and manage their projects effectively.

-who want to keep up to date on trends in product management and innovation.
+- Current product leaders and aspiring C-suite executives who want to keep up to date on trends in product management and innovation.

-who want to have a powerful impact on the success of their organization’s creative processes.
+- Professionals with strong leadership skills who want to have a powerful impact on the success of their organization’s creative processes.

-looking to align product strategy with business strategy and understand the implications of technology for the product portfolio.
+- Senior executives looking to align product strategy with business strategy and understand the implications of technology for the product portfolio.

 Meet the instructors of this program